Anglepi/CommandFTL/README.md

 ## Testing

-During the next few days I will be focusing on including everything necessary to perform testing on this project in order to easily check code and functionalities as they are included to CommandFTL.
-Next you will find what choices I have made, and a link for each decision to a page where I state the reason of each choice and some alternatives that I have studied.
+During the next few days, I will be focusing on including everything necessary to perform testing on this project in order to easily check code and functionalities as they are included in CommandFTL.
+Next, you will find what choices I have made, and a link for each decision to a page where I state the reason for each choice and some alternatives that I have studied.

 ### Task manager